opendxl-community/opendxl-file-transfer-service-python/README.md

 [File Transfer DXL Python service documentation](https://opendxl-community.github.io/opendxl-file-transfer-service-python/pydoc) for installation instructions, API documentation, and usage examples.

+## Roadmap

+The current implementation only supports uploading individual files to the DXL service.
+In the future, we're hoping to add the following:

+* Retrieving previously uploaded files from a service.
+* Querying a service for a list of currently stored files.
+* I/O performance optimizations

 ## Installation

 To start using the File Transfer DXL Python service: